 In the lower left-hand corner of the preview window, three controls will appear when Moderators hover their mouse over the area: Stream Volume Control, HD or SD Video, and Full Screen.

 Audio Control: To ensure your audio is connected to the stream, unmute the preview using the volume control tool.
-Speak while connected to Teams or Skype.
+Speak while connected to Teams.
 Please note: There is approximately an 8-12 second delay between when you speak in your presentation environment and when you will hear it on the preview.
 After you have verified audio, make sure to re-mute the preview to avoid distraction.

 Video Quality: HD (1080p) or SD (480) video - Moderators can toggle between Standard or High Definition video streaming if they are experiencing bandwidth or resource management issues.

 Full Screen: Moderators can view the preview in full screen by clicking on the square icon in the preview controls.